ScotGovAnalysis/good_practices/coding.md

 ### Don't
 * Just explain *what* it is doing
-* Remove any commented *just-in-case* code that isn't needed
+* Keep any commented *just-in-case* code that isn't needed
+* Include #TODO notes within the the code.
+Keep these separate in a README or in the GitHub issues tab
 * Rely on (un)commenting code to change behaviour
     * You can quickly lose track!